-Unsure of your body type?
+Unsure if you are of the ectomorph body type?
 Fret not.
 Body types or somatotypes are simple to understand, yet complicated in a sense that we can’t exactly claim that we belong to one single body type – there are overlaps.

 For instance, you could be ectomorph-mesomorph type, etc